Trump Makes Bipartisan Pitch In First State Of The Union, But Also Plays To Base

 President Trump sought to strike a unifying tone with his first State of the Union address, but some of his rhetoric on immigration and his promise to put "America First" was clearly aimed at his base.

-As a March 5 deadline approaches for Congress to come up with a legislative implementation of the the Deferred Action for Childhood Arrivals (DACA) program, Trump outlined the ways he wants to roll back legal immigration as a compromise for giving a path to citizenship for up to an estimated 1.8 million undocumented immigrants brought here as children.
+As a March 5 deadline approaches for Congress to come up with a legislative implementation of the Deferred Action for Childhood Arrivals program, Trump outlined the ways he wants to roll back legal immigration as a compromise for giving a path to citizenship for up to an estimated 1.8 million undocumented immigrants brought here as children.

-But his rhetoric elicited boos from Democrats in the chamber — underscoring the very real difficulty of reaching a bipartisan deal — as the president alluded to the common term of "dreamers" for those immigrants.
+But his rhetoric elicited boos from Democrats in the chamber — underscoring the very real difficulty of reaching a bipartisan deal — as the president alluded to the common term of "DREAMers" for those immigrants.

-"My duty, and the sacred duty of every elected official in this chamber, is to defend Americans — to protect their safety, their families, their communities, and their right to the American Dream," Trump said.
+"My duty, and the sacred duty of every elected official in this chamber, is to defend Americans — to protect their safety, their families, their communities, and their right to the American dream," Trump said.
 "Because Americans are dreamers too."

-Trump also pointed out guests in the chamber whose children had allegedly been killed by the MS-13 gang, and called on Congress "to finally close the deadly loopholes that have allowed MS-13, and other criminals, to break into our country."
+Trump also pointed out guests in the chamber whose children had allegedly been killed by the MS-13 gang, and he called on Congress "to finally close the deadly loopholes that have allowed MS-13, and other criminals, to break into our country."

 "For decades, open borders have allowed drugs and gangs to pour into our most vulnerable communities.
 They've allowed millions of low-wage workers to compete for jobs and wages against the poorest Americans.
 Most tragically, they have caused the loss of many innocent lives," Trump said.

 And throughout, Trump highlighted his "America First" agenda.
-For example, in terms of legal immigration Trump wants to end the visa lottery system, limit family reunification policies to spouses and children only and build a "great wall" along the Southern border which was a signature campaign promise.
+For example, in terms of legal immigration, Trump wants to end the visa lottery system, limit family reunification policies to spouses and children only and build a "great wall" along the Southern border, which was a signature campaign promise.

 "We are proud that we do more than any other country to help the needy, the struggling, and the underprivileged all over the world.
 But as president of the United States, my highest loyalty, my greatest compassion, my constant concern is for America's children, America's struggling workers, and America's forgotten communities," Trump said.